-This Student Complaint Procedure is not intended to limit the options of the College or of a student or group of students, but to resolve any difference mutually and informally.
-Copies of this procedure are available in the offices of the Counseling Center, Student Life, vice presidents, deans and directors.
+This Complaint Procedure is not intended to limit the options of the College or of a student or group of students, but to resolve any difference mutually and informally.
+Copies of this procedure and form are available in the offices of the Student Success Center, Student Life, vice presidents, deans and directors.
 Students seeking procedural assistance may contact the Dean of Student Services and Development or his/her designee.

 1. Types of Complaints:

 Students may file a complaint for the following allegations:

 - Academic regulations.
 (Academic regulations may have specific procedures.)

 - Privacy (See Administrative Procedure 4.103 Student Academic Records.)

 - Administration of ECC policy, practices, or procedures.